Yes, I'm aware of all the latest "studies"

 to void this health issue, as well as educating our puppy people to "free feed" or feed raw.

-NO tacking needed for our Bijou Standard Poodles
+NO routine tacking, needed for our Bijou Standard Poodles raised how we do.

 Bijou Standard Poodles, has been doing this procedure, with following up on our pups since 2003.